 Meanwhile, not all the girls wanted to stay indoors – they wanted to explore the streets of the retirement village, which I hoped wouldn’t alarm the neighbours.
 Thankfully it didn’t.
 Others still just wanted our Wi-Fi code.
 But what was wonderful, is that at one of the girls asked Tony if she could go home in the second batch the following week.
 She thought I was cool and she wants to spend time with me!
 I’m not naturally attracted to teens, despite a word of knowledge that I had been given that I would be a loving support to some broken teenage girls.
 You just never know.
 While they were asking me questions, it was like I was in unknown territory and just relying on the Holy Spirit to keep us connected.
 He did not disappoint.
 I could be myself with them – and if I was not, they would see right through that.
 Then the girls began calling me my Grandma name that's actually reserved for little Sagan Copple.
 I'm Grandman LaLa.
 These girls didn't know that and began calling me LaLa on their own.
 I didn't mind, I answered to it.

-Each time I meet with the kids or teens, I am stretched and stretched.
+Each time I meet with the kids or teens (whether My Father's House or the other clubs), I am stretched and stretched.
 But this is good, since it keeps me leaning on God for the ever ‘more.’
 Jesus is using my skills and talents in various areas, and creating something new.
 This newness shows up in prophetic colouring books, different talks, singing and percussion; teaching art formally in school and loving on the kids as tante (aunt) and ouma (grandma).
 There is more in store … and it’s good that I like cooking, because that’s of use too.
 Nothing is wasted in the kingdom.
 It’s all in preparation for those God moments.
 May we have many more of them.

 The latest stretching was the discovery that some had sipped away on Tony’s bottle of Cool-mint Listerine in our bathroom.
 It does contain alcohol, so after the initial surprise, we need view this in the context of alcoholism in the coloured townships, and that teens usually ‘push the envelope’ in trying things out.
 We’re thinking of an amusing response to this discovery.
 We can still remember what it was like to be a teen!